Constructions of torsion-free countable, amenable, weakly mixing groups: The second approach to WM groups

 with $P$ free and $N\triangleleft P$.
-Let $\gamma:\xymatrix@1{P\ar@{->>}[r] &H}$ be defined as $\gamma=\beta\alpha$, where $\alpha:\xymatrix@1{P\ar[r] & P/[N,N]}$ is the canonical projection.
+Let $\gamma : \xymatrix@1{P\ar@{->>}[r] &H}$ be defined as $\gamma=\beta\alpha$, where $\alpha:\xymatrix@1{P\ar[r] & P/N'}$ is the canonical projection.
 Observe that

-and therefore $\Ker\gamma =N$.
+and therefore $\operatorname{Ker} \gamma = N$.

-We are going to show that for any $H-$module $A$ the second cohomology group $H^2(H,A)$ vanishes.
-This will imply that $H$ has cohomological dimension $1$ and hence by Stallings-Swan famous result \cite{S68,S69}, $H$ would be a free group, a contradiction.
+We are going to show that, for any $H$-module $A$, the second cohomology group $H^2(H,A)$ vanishes.
+This will imply that $H$ has cohomological dimension $1$ and hence, by Stallings-Swan famous result \cite{S68,S69}, that $H$ is a free group, in contradiction witht the hypothesis.